gateops/gateops-landing/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ---
-Made with ❤️ by COMMUS core team.
+Made with ❤️ by GateOps core team.